hungryyy77/yiyu.github.io/_pages/about.md

  My interdisciplinary background allows me to approach transportation challenges from multiple perspectives, fostering innovative solutions that consider technological, legal, and societal implications.
 I have authored over 16 peer-reviewed publications in journals and conferences, as well as actively contributed to national and municipal research projects.
 Additionally, I am passionate about contributing to the academic community and fostering the next generation of researchers, actively serve as a reviewer for journals and conferences such as IEEE Transactions on Systems, Man and Cybernetics.

 As a researcher, I am committed to developing AI technologies that not only advance the field of Intelligent Transportation Systems but also contribute positively to society.
 I strive to create solutions that enhance urban mobility, promote sustainability, and ensure equitable access to the benefits of smart city innovations.
-My life motto is: “It is better to light a candle than to curse the darkness.”
+My life motto: “It is better to light a candle than to curse the darkness.”

 Education